arvdsar/alexblog/content/DIY Archive/my-sensors.md

 - Water flow sensor using piezo elements to detect someone taking a shower
 - Add LDR sensors to detect light
 - Mailbox (real-life) sensor to detect when mail is being delivered

+Update february 2025: The TinyTX with the attiny84 is amazing, but meanwhile are  replaced by other cheap sensors.
+I still have the TinyTX running in the fridge and measuring the warm/cold water and central heating water temperature.
+Others have been replaced by cheap zigbee devices.